 The Drury-Chaney Loop and the adjacent Grieg-French-Bell Trail are most notable for the extraordinarily plush layer of redwood sorrel that usually covers the ground under the old-growth redwoods.
 Fallen logs, leaf litter, pretty much everything is covered with sorrel, creating the impression of a plush, wrinkled green carpet thrown over the forest floor.
 An occasional fern sticks out of the sorrel.
-The Drury-Chaney loop is not quite as impressive as the Grieg-French-Bell Trail, but it makes a much better hike since it's a lot longer.
+The Drury-Chaney loop isn't quite as striking as the Grieg-French-Bell Trail, but it makes a much better hike since it's a lot longer and better maintained.
 It also has fewer signs of logging, with only one visible stump.

 The trail has been surfaced with gravel to make it wheelchair-accessible, which is a big improvement because the low-lying trail used to get very muddy in the winter.
 The trail is level, clearly-defined, and easy to follow.